What Happens to Your Siding During Winter

 Here are some of the potential risks of water penetration and damage to siding materials:

-• Rot: Rot is a type of decay that can occur in wood and other organic materials when they are exposed to moisture.
+• Rot: Rot is a type of decay that can occur in wood and other organic materials when exposed to moisture.
 Rot can weaken the structure of your home and make it more susceptible to damage from storms and other natural disasters.

 Freeze-Thaw Cycles